 The workload UI

-- The overview.
-The Overview tab shows the most relevant entity performance and alert data that you need to operate the workload.
+- The Overview tab shows the most relevant entity performance and alert data that you need to operate the workload.

 - View of workload components.
 This is useful for understanding the workload’s architecture, especially if the workload’s entities change over time because they are dynamically defined.